moorepants/eme150a/content/pages/syllabus.rst

 .. _Book Information: http://highered.mheducation.com/sites/0073398209/information_center_view0/index.html

-Both reading will be assigned from the textbook.
+Reading will be assigned from the textbook.
 A copy of the textbook will be available on two-hour reserve at the library.
 I will do my best to provide the homework in a way that doesn't require you purchase the book to read any problems but this is not guaranteed.
 Older editions will be more than